 Here the author chooses to keep the code as integers but change the value for men from 1 to 0 and for women from 2 to 1.
-The cryptic L in 0L and 1L is a special code that means "Long" and therefore does not represent the letter L as a character but is a form of "coercion" "forcing" the number to be an integer in its forms recorded by the computer.
+The cryptic L in 0L and 1L in the code below is a special code that means "Long" and therefore does not represent the letter L as a character but is a form of "coercion" "forcing" the number to be an integer in its forms recorded by the computer.